openwisp/openwisp-wifi-login-pages/docs/user/translations.rst

     translations can be defined for custom strings (i.e. msgid and msgstr).

-Customizing translations for a specific organization and language
+Customizing Translations for a Specific Organization and Language
 -----------------------------------------------------------------

 Create a translation file with name